jdyeakel/jdyeakel.github.io/teaching/advtopicsecoevo/schedule.md

 [< Back to Course Page]({{ site.url }}/teaching/advtopicsecoevo)
 [< Back to Syllabus]({{ site.url }}/teaching/advtopicsecoevo/syllabus)
 <br>

+> E.E. = Evolutionary Ecology: concepts and case studies by Fox, Roff, and Fairbairn
-***Please note that the schedule is subject to change at any time.
+> ***Please note that the schedule is subject to change at any time.
 Check back frequently for updates!***

 <br>

 <style>